 Part of the Lake Country Metroparks, Chapin Forest Reservation offers six miles of trails for snowshoeing.
 There is even an easy 1 mile trail that is lit at night.
 Visitors can bring their own equipment or rent snowshoes at the Chapin Forest Reservation Pine Lodge Ski Center.
 Remember to bring a driver’s license as it is required as a deposit with all rentals.
 Before visiting them, call the ski center to check snow conditions and to confirm the center is open for the day.

 Pine Lodge Cross-Country Ski Center: 10381 Hobart Rd., Kirtland, OH 44094

-In the Cleveland Metroparks there is a variety of places where you can go snow shoeing.
-As long as there is a 4-inch snow base on the ground, all hiking, bridle, and all purpose trails and up for use.
-In addition, the fairways and rough areas of golf courses in and around the area are able to be used.
-Be sure to follow proper etiquette and yield to horse, cross country skiers, and not to walk on ski tracks.
-During the snow shoe season, shoes can be rented at Big Met Golf course, Hinckley Lake Boathouse & Store, and the North Chagrin Nature Center.
+In the Cleveland Metroparks, there is a variety of places where you can go snowshoeing.
+As long as there is a 4-inch snow base on the ground, all hiking, bridle, and all-purpose trails and up for use.
+In addition, the fairways and rough areas of golf courses in and around the area can be used.
+Be sure to follow proper etiquette and yield to horses and cross-country skiers, and not to walk on ski tracks.
+During the snowshoe season, shoes can be rented at Big Met Golf course, Hinckley Lake Boathouse & Store, and the North Chagrin Nature Center.

 Big Met Golf Course